City-of-Helsinki/drupal-helfi-platform/documentation/deployment.md

 # Deployment

+The code is built into a read-only Docker image using [docker/openshift/Dockerfile](/docker/openshift/Dockerfile).

+The deployment tasks are run in a job pod using the newly built Docker image.
+Once the deployment tasks are completed, the old Drupal containers will be replaced with new ones.

 ## Deployment tasks

-The deployment tasks are run when a container is first started.
-Any subsequent containers will check the value of `$OPENSHIFT_BUILD_NAME` to determine if deployment tasks need to be run.

 The tasks:

+1. Site is put into maintenance mode.
-1. Run pre-deployment hooks.
+2. Run pre-deployment hooks.
 See [Deploy hooks](https://github.com/City-of-Helsinki/drupal-module-helfi-api-base/blob/main/documentation/deploy-hooks.md).
-2. Site is put into maintenance mode.
 3. `drush deploy` is run.
 See https://www.drush.org/latest/deploycommand/ for documentation about `drush deploy`.
 4. Run post-deployment hooks.
 See [Deploy hooks](https://github.com/City-of-Helsinki/drupal-module-helfi-api-base/blob/main/documentation/deploy-hooks.md).
 5. Maintenance mode is disabled.

-See the [deployment](/docker/openshift/entrypoints/20-deploy.sh) script for more up-to-date information.
+See the [20-deploy.sh](/docker/openshift/deploy/20-deploy.sh) entrypoint for more up-to-date information.

-_Important note_: Deployment tasks must be completed within 10 minutes.

 ## Handling failures